Fayette County, Pennsylvania: History

 The first Europeans in Fayette County were explorers, who had used an ancient American Indian trail that bisected the county on their journey across the Appalachian Mountains.
 In 1754, when control of the area was still in dispute between France and Great Britain, 22-year-old George Washington fought against the French at the Battle of Jumonville Glen and Fort Necessity.
 British forces under Washington and General Edward Braddock improved roads throughout the region, making the future Fayette County an important supply route.

-During the Revolutionary War, Fayette County was plagued by attacks from British-allied Indians and remained isolated as a frontier region.
-Also retarding settlement was a border dispute with Virginia; Virginia's District of West Augusta and Pennsylvania's Westmoreland County both claimed the area.
-In 1780 the dispute was settled by the federal government in favor of Pennsylvania, and Fayette County was formed from Westmoreland County in 1783.
+During the Revolutionary War, Fayette County was plagued by attacks by British-allied Indians and remained isolated as a frontier region.
+Also regarding settlement was a border dispute with Virginia; Virginia's District of West Augusta and Pennsylvania's Westmoreland County both claimed the area.
+In 1780, the dispute was settled by the federal government in favor of Pennsylvania, and Fayette County was formed from Westmoreland County in 1783.

 Fayette County settlers provided the new United States government with an early test of authority in the 1793 Whiskey Rebellion, when farmers rebelled against tax collectors to protest a new liquor tax.
 President George Washington called out the militias to restore order.
 However, they were talked out of any violent action by the owner of Friendship Hill and future Secretary of the Treasury, Albert Gallatin.
 Fayette County continued to be important to travelers in the early 1800s.
 The National Road provided a route through the mountains of the county for settlers heading west.
 The shipyards in Brownsville on the Monongahela River built ships for both domestic and international trade.